Dolapos/dolapos_website/README.md

 # Dolapo's Website

-A cinematic portfolio built from scratch — blending filmmaking, photography, and full-stack development.
+A cinematic portfolio built from scratch — blending filmmaking and full-stack development.
 Created by **Dolapo Ogunsola**, this project showcases the journey of a self-taught creative and engineer building his vision one frame and one line of code at a time.

 ---

 ## 🚀 Vision

-I want to buy a Sony FX30, master color grading, and tell stories through films.
+I have a Sony FX30 with the goal to master color grading and to tell stories through films.
 I’m learning HTML, CSS, JavaScript, React, and Spring Boot to build a website that reflects that vision.

 ---